ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Conclusion

 \section{Conclusion}

 In this paper, we present ControlThinker, a novel ``comprehend-then-generate'' framework that leverages a fine-tuned Multimodal Large Language Model (MLLM) to bridge the semantic gap in controllable image generation.
-By treating the MLLM as a visual reasoning engine, ControlThinker effectively extracts latent semantics from structurally sparse control images, enriching text prompts with denser guidance.
-Without modifying the image generator, our method achieves notable improvements in both visual fidelity and semantic alignment.
+By treating the MLLM as a visual reasoning engine, ControlThinker effectively extracts latent semantics from control images, enriching text prompts with denser guidance.
+Without modifying the image generator, our method achieves notable improvements in both layout consistency and semantic alignment.
 Extensive experiments across multiple control types confirm the effectiveness of our approach.